The beginner’s learning book can be found at Basic elements of music theory.

 Consonance is a term that describes the phenomenon of several sounds or pitches blending together, almost as if becoming one, a unity of sound.
 Dissonance on the other hand, is a term that describes tension in sound, as if sounds or pitches do not blend together, and remain separate auditive entities.
 The apperception of whether sounds do or do not blend is highly subjective however, and strongly dependent on musical context, whereas tension is a more objectively measurable property in sound itself.

-In functional harmony, that is: harmony employing degrees and thus harmonic functions, the usual order is that of an increase of tension followed by a moment relaxation, so using more and increasing dissonance, to be followed and the tension released by consonance.
+In functional harmony, that is: harmony employing degrees and thus harmonic functions, the usual order is that of an increase of tension followed by a moment relaxation, so using more and increasing dissonance, sometimes with the use of non-harmonic tones7 to be followed and the tension released by consonance.
 The consonance is always chosen in relation to the musical context, the dissonants employed are style- and context-related as well.
 As a general rule however, it is the dissonants which represent the strongest expressional means in harmony.

 Oscar van Dillen ©2011-2020